LENTEN ADULT EDUCATION OFFERINGS

-An Introduction to the Christian Faith and the Anglican Tradition.
+An Introduction to the Christian Belief, the Sacraments, Worship and the Life of Prayer.
 This class serves as preparation for all adults who wish to be baptized and/or confirmed. » More info

 Young Adults Sunday School

 If you’ve ever longed for spiritual transformation but thought it too difficult in the midst of a busy professional and social life – this class is for you.
-This Fall we’ll study Dallas Willard’s The Spirit of the Disciplines: Understanding How God Changes Lives and explore what it means to follow Jesus in ways that are not only accessible but relevant to our lives as young people in the 21st Century.
+This spring we’ll study The Gospel of Mark and explore what this exciting narrative has to say about following Jesus in the 21st Century.